yagopajarino/60-days-of-kata/README.md

 ## What?

-A 60 day challenge.
+A 60 day coding challenge.
 Every day I'll be solving a [codewars](https://www.codewars.com/) kata and uploading a commented resolution to this repo.
 I'll be also tweeting about it at [@yagopajarino](https://twitter.com/yagopajarino)

 ## Why?